Easy Christmas Fundraising Ideas

 Rent a kitchen

 Let’s say, at this point, you have a chef, found a kitchen, and now you need students.
-That’s the easy part because everyone (well, not some dads we know) loves to cook for the holidays, right?
 If you have 50 seats and charge $30 per seat, there’s $1,500—have two evenings of classes, even better!

 Something your team should consider is whether you offer babysitting during the cooking lessons.
-This can be another way to raise money—ask $10 per angel and have your kids do the babysitting as their donation.
+This can be another way to raise money—ask $10 per child and have teens do the babysitting as their donation.
 Or you can offer babysitting as goodwill, which the ticket purchasers would appreciate.
-Something to think about.

 Promote Your Cooking Class